Pratham-99-Sh/forCompiler/dbms/readMe.md

 STEP 1 : sudo service mysql start

-STEP 2 : In mysql (located at lower left corner), Right click on mysql in localhost and select new query.
-Close new file that gets opened.
-Write mysql code Right click and run selected part.
+STEP 2 : Write mysql code Right click and run selected part.

 Note : write these before creating a new table,

-CREATE DATABASE name;     // To create database
-USE dbmsLab;              //  To select database to use "DROP TABLE IF EXISTS table_name;"
+CREATE DATABASE name;     // To create database in case USE dbmsLab;              //  To select database to use "DROP TABLE IF EXISTS table_name;"
 "FLUSH TABLES table_Name;"